sbgn/sbgn.github.io/pages/faq.md

 ### Which software supports SBGN?

-It is difficult to keep track of SBGN support in the various relevant software tools.
-However we try to gather the information we have on a [single page](software).
+We try to keep track of the software that supports the SBGN standard.
+Information on various relevant software tools is gathered on the [Software support](software) page.